MeetJhaveri/Twitter-Sentiment-Analysis/README.md

 - **Feature Extraction:** Utilizes techniques like TF-IDF to convert text data into numerical features.

 - **Model Training:** Trains classification models such as Logistic Regression, Random Forest, and Support Vector Machines (SVM) for sentiment analysis.
+Used the model which gives the best accuracy.

 - **Evaluation:** Assesses model performance using metrics like accuracy, precision, recall, and F1-score.